Automated Optical Inspection: How It Works & Why It Matters

 Bare PCB Inspection

 - PCB Surface Defects: Detects scratches, dents, and other physical damage to the PCB surface.
+Any surface imperfections identified can be corrected before they impact assembly.

 - Trace Integrity: Verifies that traces are free from breaks and defects.
+Any flaws in this area can lead to circuit failures that may be difficult and costly to repair.

 - Registration and Alignment: Ensures that holes and vias are correctly aligned and positioned.
+Misalignment at this stage can result in assembly defects that compromise the performance of the electronic device.

 Automated Optical Inspection AOI Solution